-Introducing the world’s first self-driving warehouse robot.
-This is your Manufacturing Minute.
+In this episode, the world’s first self-driving warehouse robot.

 This week Clearpath Robotics, a Canadian manufacturer, announced the release of a self-driving warehouse robot.
 Dubbed OTTO, this handy robot is designed for heavy-load transport within industrial environments.